synnkfps/Narcisist-Numbers/README.md

 ```

 My code uses the algorithm but it finds the current number in a range of value.
-So in range 100 to 13000, we have the following narcisist numbers:
+So in range 100 to 13000, we have the following narcissistic numbers:
 ```
 153
 370